jkeefe/better-weather-alexa/PROCESS_NOTES.md

 - Under "Add Triggers" picked "Alexa Skills Kit"
 - Needed to scroll down to the "Configure Trigger" and confirm the default there
 - Then "Save" at the top of the page
+- Set Timeout to 20 seconds
+- Set Memory to 256MB

 ## Alexa Setup